cormullion/hue-newlisp/README.md

     (initialize)

-to introduce yourself to the Philips bridge - you have 10 seconds to hit the button...
+to introduce yourself to the Philips bridge - you have 10 seconds to hit the button after calling this function...

-Check if you've already done this step:
+Later you can check if you've already done this step:

     (initialized?)